 This post is partly about loosing my name, partly about pregnancy, partly about death and surely about birth.
 Some of you already know that I gave birth to a little girl and we named her Idun Aishe.
 I wanted to write a lot during pregnancy but I couldn’t.
 And perhaps this post is also about that, being scared that something will happen.
 That much that you do not even want to talk about it.
 Because if something happens you do not need to deal with the after effects of informing others about it.

 During pregnancy I have read a lot of books about babies, pregnancy, parenthood and so on (after birth I read nearly nothing though).
-By far the most real quote that I come across is this one:
+By far the most important quote that I come across is this one:

 “Making the decision to have a child – it is momentous.
 It is to decide forever to have your heart go walking around outside your body. ”